crucifix illustration

 In short, Jesus was a troublemaker.

-I remember a number of years ago, walking through the flea market in Green Market Square in Cape Town and passing a young man selling T-shirts.
+I remember walking through the flea market in Green Market Square in Cape Town several years ago and passing a young man selling T-shirts.
 He was wearing one of his own creations, and it said, “Jesus, save me from your followers.”
-I had to smile because it was kind of funny, but the reality is that the young man probably had some negative experiences of church and was most likely carrying pain or resentment in his heart towards the church as a result.
-It made me wonder how many other people out there feel the same way.
+I had to smile because it was funny, but the reality is that the young man probably had some negative experiences of church and was most likely carrying pain or resentment in his heart towards the church as a result.
+It made me wonder how many others feel the same way.
 How many broken, hurting, desperate people in the world need God but don’t reckon they’ll find Him by coming to church?
 Probably more than we care to admit.

 The point is simply that our ability as followers of Jesus to influence the world around us swings both ways.